bellenuit/simpleSim/README.md

 simpleSim can be used to replacde other string comparaison metrics (Levenshtein Distance, Jaro-Winkler, Longest Common Sequence LCS.

 The algorithm is straightforward, gives comparable results, is faster and has less complexity.
-While worst case is O(nm) the average complexity is O(n).
+While worst case is O(nm) the average complexity is near O(n).
+Also, the space complecity is O(1).

 See tests http://belle-nuit.com/site/files/similaritytest.html